Last updated on April 30th, 2022 at 12:59 am

-Some high rewards credit cards (like my Chase Sapphire) require an annual fee.
-An annual fee might sound like a burden, but if you’re able to earn enough rewards – the annual fee pays for itself.
-So don’t rule out cards with an annual fee – sometimes it’s worth paying!
+Some high rewards credit cards (like my Chase Sapphire Preferred card) require an annual fee.
+An annual fee might sound like a burden, but if you’re able to earn enough rewards – the annual fee pays for itself, and then some.
+So don’t rule out cards because of an annual fee – sometimes it’s worth paying!

 Use a Credit Card with a High Credit Limit